 Early high school graduationOhio has alternate means of earning a high school diploma.
 See the Ohio graduation requirements for more information.

 Early entrance to collegeState policy permits.
-See the college prep and early college programs page or the Start College Early page for more information.
+See the college prep and early college programs page for more information.

 Content-based Acceleration

 Dual or concurrent enrollment in community college, college, or universityState policy specifically permits dual enrollment in middle school or high school and college for students in grades seven through twelve, and allows students to receive high school credit for college courses.
 Ohio has a College Credit Plus program that helps high school students earn high school and college credit.
-More information on dual enrollment is available on the Ohio Department of Education college prep and early college webpage and the Department of Higher Education's Start College Early page.
+More information on dual enrollment is available on the Ohio Department of Education college prep and early college webpage.

 Middle school students permitted dual or concurrent enrollment in high school